 To prep for celebration day, head down to your local discount store.
 Grab some glow sticks, glow bracelets, and glow necklaces to put in a goodie bag for your students.
 Be sure to check with your school to see if they would rather you drop off the goodie bag on doorsteps, or plan a time for parents to do a drive-by pick up before the day of the celebration.

-Your students are sweet and their awards can be too.
+Your students are sweet, and their awards can be too.
 With Candy Bar Awards like the Almond Joy award for bringing joy and happiness to the classroom, or the Nutrageous award for adding some wild and nutty moments to the year, your students will be thrilled to receive a little sweet treat with their certificate.

 Music Themed Activities

 Rock the day with some awesome music scattered between activities.
 You can even have a dance-off to give students the opportunity to show off their mad dancing skills.
-You could even invite a guest judge to join your online meeting to be the dance party judge.

 Name that tune is also a kid favorite.
 Grab a variety of popular music, songs that may have been used in the classroom, or music from popular movies.
 Play a few seconds from the beginning of each song.
 Ask students to hit the raise hand button to “ring in” or simply have them number a paper from 1-10 to write down their answers.